contaware/markdown-docs-notes/markdown.md

 Another paragraph with a \<br\><br>
 this should be the next line.

-If html tags are forbidden use two trailing spaces to break a line
+If html tags are forbidden, use two trailing spaces to break a line
 here is the next line.